jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Look up.
 Whereever you are, look up.
 Do you see the "mythical player god"?
 No you don't, and you never will.
 You are that player; you're choices determine what happens in the game.
 If you eat a salad over a cheesesteak, that means health statistics get better.
 If you walk to the store instead of drive, you improve road traffic.
 If you read instead of binge watch, society gets more educated.

 You are the lifeform playing the game of civilization.
 And doing the typical thing of suburban house, soccer practice, 9-5 commute, 401k, saving up for college, television every night, is losing us the game.
-Your soul already feels it—we're so unhappy because we know we aren't living up to the potential of the Internet Age.
+Your soul already feels it—it's why we're so unhappy—we know we aren't living up to the potential of the Internet Age.
 To win again, everyone has to adapt in the exact same way a polar bear would have to adapt in the Amazon.
 Take it one step at a time.

 That's what Techvolution is.
 The self-awareness that we are all the mythical player god.
 It's therefore our right, and duty, to do whatever we must to win the game.
 You don't have to change the entire world.
 You only have to do what you can to improve your slice of it.
 And the compass that shows you the way, is your own happiness.
 Not the pretend happiness that has to brag to about getting more stuff.
 The happiness inside your soul that smiles when it majically contributes to evolving life on Earth.
 Evolution is not race, but a never ending game.